Your doctor will likely prescribe a topical medication, such as a steroid cream or gel, to clear up the problems. Sometimes steroid shots are used.

 Sores and rashes.
 Some may be coin-shaped (called discoid lupus).
 Or you may develop red, scaly patches or a red, ring-shaped rash, especially where your skin gets sun or other UV light.

-Small, red, coin-shaped sores.
+Small, red, coin-shaped areas.
 These are caused by exposure to the sun's UV rays and are called subacute cutaneous lesions.
 They'll likely appear on your arms, shoulders, neck, or upper torso in patches, like psoriasis.

 They don't cause scarring, but they can darken or lighten the skin where they appear.